rockhazard/rwal/README.md

 ### Features ###

-* Auto-detects most environments, such as Windows and all common Linux Desktop Environments
+* Auto-detects most environments, such as Windows and all common Linux desktop environments
-* Randomly selects an images from one of five user-preset directories, in addition to the default directory.
+* Randomly selects images from one of five user-preset directories, in addition to the default directory.
 * Specify an image directory on the commandline.
 * In addition to random selection, the user can apply a manually selected image.
 * Walks through the list of images in the last used directory, turning your background into a flipbook/photo album.
 This feature works with all the above features.